 Because treating, working with, or living with a child with autism is just this: gaining experience on this specific child’s autism.

 And yes, this is my point!
 Why?
 Because although we are no autism professional or expert, we have acquired experience in understanding the multitude of facets of our children’s autism.
-We have progressively developed our understanding of the different levels of problems that need to be taken into consideration when working with our sons.
+We have progressively developed our understanding of the different levels of problems that need to be considered when working with our sons.
 Through trial and error, we’ve eventually developed programs that show results.

-The purpose of this blog is to share and explain the logic of interventions that we have developed.
-We will explain how we have been applying our understanding of our son’s autism into the development of educational or behavioral programs.
+In future posts, I will explain the logic of interventions that we have developed and how we have applied our understanding of our son’s autism into the development of educational or behavioral programs.